-We arrived at Tōtaranui camp site and got everything into the kayak.
+We arrived at Tōtaranui campsite and got everything into the kayak.
 ‘Everthing’ included a bottle of wine and a wok – as we didn’t really have to worry about space or weight.
-Plus, I had forgotton to bring Rich’s sleeping bag, so there was additional space for plenty more things!
+Plus, I had forgotten to bring Rich’s sleeping bag, so there was additional space for plenty more things!

-We finally got going around 2pm – just as the sea breeze started to come up.
-It was only about 3Kms to paddle, around Skinner Point to Goat Bay the down to Waiharakeke Bay.
+We finally got going around 2 pm – just as the sea breeze started to come up.
+It was only about 3Kms to paddle, around Skinner Point to Goat Bay then down to Waiharakeke Bay.
 We took it at a fairly leisurely pace and it got more and more choppy as we rounded Ratakura Point and passed the little rocky outcrops.
 The wind was coming from behind, and we found ourselves surfing a little as we headed into Waiharakeke Bay.

 Waiharakeke Bay to Awaroa Bay (by foot)

-Awaroa Bay was only a Km or so away, so we decided to walk there for a look.
-It being a ‘great walk’, the track was beautifully formed and it was an easy 20 minute walk following a little stream through the bush.
+Awaroa Bay was only a kilometre or so away, so we decided to walk there for a look.
+It being a ‘great walk’, the track was beautifully formed and it was an easy 20-minute walk following a little stream through the bush.
 We met numerous other people either day-tripping and/or walking the trail.
 All were meeting a water taxi at Awaroa Inlet.
 At low tide, you can walk across the inlet, but it was mid-tide when we arrived.

 We had a quick chat with the people waiting for the boat, used the (flush) toilet, and headed back the way we came.